ericpavva/ar2/README.md

             end
         end
     end
-    return best
+    return best, false
 end

 local function aimbotFrame()
-    if not Config.Aimbot.Enabled then return end
+    if not Config.Aimbot.Enabled then
+        AimbotState.locked = nil
+        return
+    end

+    local keyDown = input.IsKeyDown(Config.Aimbot.Key)
-    if not input.IsKeyDown(Config.Aimbot.Key) then return end
+    if not keyDown then
+        AimbotState.locked = nil
+        return
+    end

-    local target = getClosestToCrosshair()
+    local target, fromLock = getClosestToCrosshair()
-    if not target then return end
+    if not target then
+        if AimbotState.locked and not isLockValid() then
+            AimbotState.locked = nil
+        end
+        return
+    end

+    if Config.Aimbot.Lock and not fromLock then
+        AimbotState.locked = target
+    end

     local lp = entity.GetLocalPlayer()
     local speed, gravity = getWeaponInfo(lp)
     local origin = camera.GetPosition()